mattiasoldani/succolib/README.md

 Note: [ROOT](https://root.cern.ch/) itself is not required.

+An extensive use of the succolib tools is made in the [anaKrys](https://github.com/mattiasoldani/anaKrys) project &mdash; give it a look!

 Found a bug?
 Or simply have any questions, comments or suggestions you'd like to talk about?
 Feel free to contact me at <mattiasoldani93@gmail.com>.
 And brace yourself, for the best is yet to come!

 ---